-ScanEagle is an autonomous unmanned aerial vehicle (UAV), part of ScanEagle® Unmanned Aircraft Systems, developed and built by Boeing and its subsidiary, Insitu Inc. The UAV is based on Insitu’s SeaScan miniature robotic aircraft developed for the commercial fishing industry.
+ScanEagle is an autonomous unmanned aerial vehicle (UAV), part of ScanEagle® Unmanned Aircraft Systems, developed and built by Insitu Inc., a wholly owned subsidiary of The Boeing Company.
+The UAV is based on Insitu’s SeaScan miniature robotic aircraft developed for the commercial fishing industry.

-ScanEagle carries either an electro-optical or an infrared camera in a gyro-stabilized turret.
+ScanEagle carries an electro-optic or a dual imager in a gyro-stabilized turret.
 The camera has full pan, tilt and zoom capabilities and allows the operator to track both stationary and moving targets.
-ScanEagle vehicles can operate individually or in groups, fly above 16,000 feet (4876 meters) and loiter over a battlefield for more than 24 hours.
-The 4-foot-long (1.2-meter-long) ScanEagle UAV has a 10-foot (3-meter) wingspan and can operate in high winds and heavy rains.
-Its internal avionics bay allows integration of new payloads and sensors and ensures the vehicle will be able to incorporate new technology as it becomes available.
+ScanEagle vehicles can operate above 15,000 feet (4572 meters) and loiter over a battlefield for extended missions of up to 20 hours, depending on system configuration.
+The five-foot-long (1.5-meter-long) ScanEagle UAV has a 10-foot (3-meter) wingspan and can operate in land and maritime environments.
+Its modular design allows integration of new payloads and sensors and ensures the vehicle will be able to incorporate new technology as it becomes available.

-ScanEagle 2, announced in October 2014, includes upgrades such as expanded payload options; an improved, purpose-built propulsion system; a fully digital video system for improved image quality; reduced electronic magnetic interference environment; and an improved navigation system.
+ScanEagle’s modular design further supports system upgrades, including expanded payload options; an improved, purpose-built propulsion system; a fully digital video system for improved image quality; an environment of reduced electro-magnetic interference; and an improved navigation system.

-ScanEagle is launched autonomously by a catapult launcher and flies preprogrammed or operator-initiated missions.
-A patented Skyhook® system is used for retrieval.
-The hook catches the aircraft’s wingtip with a rope that hangs from a 50-foot-high (15-meter-high) boom.
+ScanEagle is launched autonomously by a catapult launcher and flies preprogrammed and operator-initiated missions.
+The patented SkyHook® recovery system is used for retrieval.
+SkyHook catches the aircraft’s wingtip with a rope that hangs from a 50-foot-high (15-meter-high) boom.

 The prototype ScanEagle made its first flight in 2002.
-In August 2003, ScanEagle A demonstrated its long-endurance capability with a 15.2-hour flight at the Boeing Boardman test range in Oregon.
+In August 2003, ScanEagle A demonstrated its long-endurance capability with a 15-hour flight at the Boeing Boardman test range in Oregon.
 The flight was also the first time the test team put two UAVs in the air simultaneously.
 The first ScanEagle monitored the second, sending real-time video to the ground station.
-During the exercise, ScanEagle served as a multi-path data link simultaneously provided real-time video to a number of the participants.

 In 2004, ScanEagle was deployed to Iraq with the First Marine Expeditionary Force, operating as a forward observer to monitor enemy concentrations, vehicle and personnel movement, buildings and terrain.
-In April 2005, the U.S. Navy signed a $14.5 million contract with Boeing and Insitu to provide intelligence, surveillance and reconnaissance coverage during Naval Expeditionary Strike Group missions and security for oil platforms in the Persian Gulf.
-In September of the same year, the Navy awarded a $13 million contract modification to provide ScanEagle system support for Navy high-speed vessels and an afloat forward staging base.
+In April 2005, the U.S. Navy signed a $14.5 million contract with Boeing and Insitu and in September of the same year, the Navy awarded a $13 million contract modification to provide ScanEagle system support for Navy high-speed vessels and an afloat forward staging base (AFSB).